-Last year, KYCC was selected as the recipient of a $500,000 grant as part of the 2018-19 Citi Bank Community Progress Makers Fund.
+Last year, KYCC was selected as the recipient of a $500,000 grant as part of the 2018-19 Citi Foundation Community Progress Makers Fund.
 The Fund is a $20 million, two-year initiative by the Citi Foundation to support high-impact community organizations that are driving economic opportunities in their communities.
 KYCC joins a group of 40 nonprofit leaders from Chicago, Los Angeles, Miami, New York City, San Francisco Bay Area and Washington D.C.

 The mid-point convening for this cohort of the Community Progress Makers was held in Los Angeles at the Los Angeles LGBT Center.
 KYCC staff members toured through the construction of Los Angeles LGBT Center’s stunning new Anita May Rosenstein Campus in Hollywood.
 Los Angeles LGBT Center’s revolutionary new building will include 99 units of affordable housing for seniors, 100 beds for homeless youth, new senior and youth centers and ground floor retail space.

 “The Community Progress Makers Fund will allow us to design the service integration model and build the capacity of our social workers to enhance the impact of our services on our youth and their families.”
 Johng Ho Song, Executive Director of KYCC.